kibitzr/kibitzr/docs/usage.rst

       then it finds first ``tag`` or ``xpath`` on loaded page, and returns it's contents.
-      ``text`` format is the same as ``html`` but before returning, HTML is converted to plain text using html2text_ library.
+      ``text`` format is the same as ``html`` but before returning, HTML is converted to plain text using BeautifulSoup_ library.
    2. ``period`` - how often to check the URL for changes.
    3. ``notify`` must be a list of notifiers to use when the page is changed.
       Currently implemented notifiers are: